The case to end blanket pet bans for renters in NSW

 Blanket ‘no pets’ clauses are prohibited.

-Renters wishing to get a pet must request consent from the landlord, but if the landlord wishes to deny consent, they must take the renter to the Tribunal within 14 days of receiving the request, otherwise the consent is presumed given.
+Renters wishing to get a pet must request consent from the landlord, but if the landlord wishes to deny consent, they must do so for specific reasons and within a certain time period of receiving the request, otherwise the consent is presumed given.

 The Tribunal may decide it is reasonable for the landlord to refuse consent for a range of reasons, including, for example, that the landlord would suffer hardship from approving the pet (e.g. they have a severe allergy to that type of animal), if the animal is a risk to public safety, if the home has inappropriate features, space or fencing for that animal, and if there are other laws that would allow the landlord to refuse consent (e.g. local council laws).